strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 In our previous blog post, we looked at creating a simple [Kafka producer application](https://strimzi.io/blog/2023/10/03/kafka-producer-client-essentials/), allowing you to send messages to a Strimzi-managed Kafka cluster.
 Now, let's pivot to the receiving end.
-Kafka consumers subscribe to topics and read messages according to topic, partition and offset.
+Kafka consumers subscribe to topics and read messages from producers based on topics, partitions, and offsets.
-As such, they play a vital role in extracting valuable information from the data streamed by producers, supporting event-driven applications and real-time analytics.
+The data read by consumers can then be leveraged to support event-driven applications and real-time analytics.

 In this follow-up post, we'll look at developing a Kafka consumer application that can be used with our producer application.
 As with the post on creating a producer application, our focus is on Java.